 Amex’s new lounge concept for those in a rush

-The idea is that these lounges will be for those people who don’t have much time.
-Specifically, they’ll only be open to passengers with a flight departing within 90 minutes.
-Sidecar by the Centurion Lounge will offer a speakeasy-inspired concept, with a small plate menu, cocktails, and more.
-So it’ll be a more intimate and personalized experience than you’ll find at the typical Centurion Lounge.
+Sidecar by Centurion Lounge is only open to passengers with flights departing within 90 minutes, and it offers a speakeasy-inspired concept, with a small plate menu, cocktails, and more.
+So the idea is that it’s a more intimate and personalized experience than you’ll find at the typical Centurion Lounge.

 My take on Amex’s new lounge concept